Last updated: February 2nd, 2023

-- More expensive than Kiwi Camp or Scotchguard
+- More expensive than Scotchgard or Kiwi waterproofing spray

-Features: Useable on many fabrics, lasts up to a season.
+Features: Useable on many fabrics and lasts up to a season

-While the formula has changed slightly over the years, it still comes in the same easy-to-use can and provides the same reliable waterproofing.
+While the formula has changed slightly, it still comes in the same easy-to-use can and provides reliable waterproofing for tents.

 - Works best on uncoated surfaces

-Note: This sealant is only for nylon tents, so make sure you’re not using it on a polyester tent.
+Note: This sealant is only for nylon, so make sure you’re not using it on a polyester tent.